 At Partners for Peace’s shelter, you’ll find helpful information, people to listen and to talk to, and a safe, confidential, and supportive living environment that will allow you to take a deep breath, relax—maybe for the first time in a long time—and make some informed choices about your future.

-Remember, you don’t have to live at the Partners for Peace shelter in order to use the other services we offer, like our hotline, advocacy, or support groups.
+Remember, you don’t have to live at the Partners for Peace shelter in order to use the other services we offer, like our helpline, advocacy, or support groups.

 Why might I choose not go to our shelter?